MakazhanAlpamys/Places/README.md

-# Приложение "Places"
+# Places Application

-## Описание
+## Description
-Приложение для просмотра и добавления интересных мест. Пользователи могут просматривать места, оставлять отзывы, добавлять места в избранное. Администраторы могут добавлять новые места и управлять пользователями.
+An application for viewing and adding interesting places.
+Users can browse places, leave reviews, and add places to favorites.
+Administrators can add new places and manage users.

-## Структура проекта
+## Project Structure
-- **frontend** - React приложение с использованием Redux для управления состоянием
+- **frontend** - React application using Redux for state management
-- **backend** - Node.js API сервер с Express и PostgreSQL
+- **backend** - Node.js API server with Express and PostgreSQL

-## Технический стек
+## Technology Stack

 ### Frontend
 - React
 - Redux Toolkit